cpske/ISP/schedule.md

 * **Preparation:** install netcat or ncat on your computer
 * Intro to HTTP Protocol
 * HTTP in Action: manually enter HTTP requests using netcat or ncat
+* Git Remotes
+* Git Merging and Conflict Resolution
-* Write a specification for the Polls App requirements
+* Assignment: vision and requirements for KU Polls

 ### Week 4 (31 Aug)